LisaAnne/ECCV2016/examples/ECCV2016/README.md

 ## Getting Started

 1. Please clone my git repo.
-My code is in /examples/ECCV2016.
+My code for generating visual explanations is in /examples/ECCV2016.
 You will need to use my version of caffe.
 2. Download data using the "download_data.sh" script.
 This will also preprocess the CUB sentences.
 All my ECCV 2016 models will be put in "gve_models"

 ## Building the models

-All the models are generated using NetSpc.
+All the models are generated using NetSpec.
 Please build them by running "build_nets.sh".  "build_nets.sh" will also generate bash scripts you can use to train models.

 ## Evaluation models

 Please use the bash scripts eval_*.sh to evaluate all the models.

-## Coming soon...
-1. Code to generate "data/CUB_label_dict.p"
-2. Code to run the class relevance metrics
+Please note that I retrained the models since the initial arXiv version of the paper was released so the numbers are slightly different, though the main trends remain the same.